based2/KB/network/ip_filter.md

 block from any to 91.92.242.80
 # https://threatfox.abuse.ch/browse/tag/Hookbot%20Pegasus/
 block from any to 91.92.242.81
+# https://unit42.paloaltonetworks.com/snipbot-romcom-malware-variant/ webtimeapi[.]com dns-msn[.]com
+block from any to 91.92.242.87
 # https://threatfox.abuse.ch/browse/malware/win.remcos/
 block from any to 91.92.242.91
 # Netherlands https://www.abuseipdb.com/check/